You’ve made the decision – you’re bound for NorQuest College. This process will take you from your decision to Day 1 at school.

 If you do not meet a certain academic requirement, provisional admission may be offered.

 Note: Provisional admission will not be offered to applicants enrolling in Open Entry/Open Exit (OEE) delivery of a program since OEE education is self-directed.
-Provisions cannot be appropriately determined when students are studying outside the classroom environment.

 Visit our Accepted Students section for more information on your next steps.